 How to get up Mount Teide with a permit to climb to the top

 Let’s start with the most important part: permits to climb to the Mount Teide summit.

 Reaching Mount Teide’s highest point is not easy, but only because you need a permit for it.

 To hike to the top of Mount Teide you need to take trail No. 10, Telesforo Bravo, which starts at La Rambleta and ends at the highest point in Spain.
 But: the entrance to the trail is not open.
 You need a permit, which the National Park guards will ask for at the entrance of the trail.

 So, how to get up Mount Teide with this permit?
-Here are your three options:
+Here are your two options:

 For this option, you only need to carry out one step: visit the National Parks reservations website with sufficient time in advance.

 That depends on the season, sometimes you need more than three months.
 This is because only 200 permits are allocated per day and demand is very high.
 If you have tried and were unlucky, don’t worry, there are other options.

 Climb to the top of Mount Teide with one of the activities offered by the Volcano Teide Experience

 The second option is to join one of our activities that take you to the Teide summit.
 You won’t have to book in advance or carry out any boring paperwork to request a permit, freeing up precious time to plan for your trip.